itsmeasik/wallpaper-scraper/README.md

 # wallpaper-scrapper
-A code to scrape wallpapers of celebrities from santabanta.com
+code to scrape wallpapers of celebrities from santabanta.com run the code & enter the name of celebrity to download HD wallpapers